Readers Question: List and briefly describe the positive and negative attributes of multinational corporations (MNCs).

 - Create wealth and jobs around the world.
 Inward investment by multinationals creates much needed foreign currency for developing economies.
 They also create jobs and help raise expectations of what is possible.

-- Their size and scale of operation enables them to benefit from economies of scale enabling lower average costs and prices for consumers.
+- Their size and scale of operation enable them to benefit from economies of scale enabling lower average costs and prices for consumers.
 This is particularly important in industries with very high fixed costs, such as car manufacture and airlines.

 - Large profits can be used for research & development.
 For example, oil exploration is costly and risky; this could only be undertaken by a large firm with significant profit and resources.
 It is similar for drug manufacturers who need to take risks in developing new drugs.

 - Ensure minimum standards.
 The success of multinationals is often because consumers like to buy goods and services where they can rely on minimum standards. i.e. if you visit any country you know that the Starbucks coffee shop will give something you are fairly familiar with.
 It may not be the best coffee in the district, but it won’t be the worst.
 People like the security of knowing what to expect.

 Criticisms of Multinational Corporations

 - Companies are often interested in profit at the expense of the consumer.
-Multinational companies often have monopoly power which enables them to make excess profit.
+Multinational companies often have monopoly power which enables them to make an excess profit.
 For example, Shell made profits of £14bn last year.